You are here

 - Some solar rebate programs are capped at a certain dollar amount; a solar electric system that matches this cap will maximize solar rebate benefits

-- To qualify for net metering in some service territories, your PV system must have a peak generating capacity
+- To qualify for the DER program in some service territories, your PV system must have a peak generating capacity

 State of Hawaii and federal tax credits are available to help offset the cost of your PV system.
 To learn more, visit Tax Credits and Incentives.